 Is Email Marketing Worth the Expense?

 The biggest predicament for small business owners when it comes to most decisions is whether or not the initial cost is going to be worth it.
-When it comes to email marketing, assuming that a company a) has the knowledge to properly utilize and email marketing solution or b) utilizes a full service email marketing solution, the return on investment is always worth the expense.
+When it comes to email marketing, assuming that a company a) has the knowledge to properly utilize and email marketing solution or b) utilizes a full-service email marketing solution, the return on investment is always worth the expense.
 Monthly costs for these services are minimal and are scaled to fit the number of subscribers that a business has at the beginning of the billing period.
 This means that the larger the viewing audience for marketing materials is, the higher the monthly cost and yet in the vast majority of cases even large audience accounts pay less per month of mailing than they would for a single physical mailing campaign.
+Read this email marketing costs report by Hubspot to learn more and then try out one of the companies we recommend above to get started helping your marketing efforts today!